14 Designing Your Open Text in Pressbooks

 • cover image.

-Some information is required, such as the book’s title and the author’s name, as we use it to automatically build integral parts of your eBook.
+Some information is required, such as the book’s title and the author’s name, as we use it to automatically build integral parts of your ebook.
 Most other elements are recommended or optional and can be used only when relevant to your text.

 Step 3: Add and Organise your Text